 Recommended Reading: What to do if you commingle personal & business spending

 You’ve got enough to do this time of year, and tax compliance is complex and best handled by professionals.
 Stick to managing and building your business and let your CPA take care of tax.
 In addition to managing all tax work, a good service provider like inDinero, with an experienced team of CPAs, can identify valuable planning opportunities and keep you in compliance with federal, state and local tax requirements.

 BONUS: Two Last-Minute Ways to Save on Taxes Before December 31

-If as you get closer to the end of the year, you see that bottom line blossoming more than expected, you may be worried about incurring a high tax liability.
+If as you get closer to the end of the year and you're bringing in more revenue than expected, you may be worried about incurring a high tax liability.
 Here are two ways to turn that extra profit into and smiling faces all the way up to the NYE ball drop: